jakemoody/courses-plotly-python/chapter2.md

 Choropleth maps are a create way to visualize data in different regions whether it be countys, states, courntries or more.
 Plotly adds additional value to this style by allowing you to interactively view data for each region by simply by hovering over the space on the map.

 We've loaded a dataset containing US Agricultural Export data by state.
 This is available in the console as `df`.
+We also created the `layout` object to help get you started.
+You need to format the data for the Choropleth map and execute the code!

 *** =instructions
 - In the `dict()` function, fill in the blank with `'choropleth'`